chung-nguyen/gameclosure-admob/README.md

 hideAdView();
 ~~~

-To reload the banner in order to offer new advertisement, call `loadAdView`.
+To reload the banner in order to offer new advertisement, call `reloadAdView`.
 ~~~
-loadAdView();
+reloadAdView();
 ~~~

 ## Example